robertweiss/PromptAI/readme.md

 - **Add**: Click "Add New Prompt Configuration" to create a new prompt
 - **Remove**: Click the trash icon to delete individual configurations
 - **Clean State**: You can remove all configurations to start fresh

+#### Button Behavior

+PromptAI offers two button modes when editing pages:

+**Single Button Mode (default):**
+- Shows one "Save + Send to AI" button
+- Processes all applicable prompt configurations when clicked

+**Individual Button Mode:**
+- Enable "Individual Prompt Buttons" in module configuration
+- Shows separate buttons for each prompt configuration
+- Button labels use the prompt's "Label" field (falls back to "Send to AI")
+- Only the selected prompt configuration is processed when clicked
+- Useful for selective AI processing and better user control

 > [!NOTE]
 > If an image field is the source, the target is treated as a custom subfield (See https://processwire.com/blog/posts/pw-3.0.142/ for info about image custom fields).
 If left empty, "description" is the default target.